cedricvanrompay/cookiecutter-latex-letter/README.md

 # Usage

-Just call `make` to create the PDF that will be in the `pdf` directory.
+This cookie cutter creates a folder where invoking `make` compiles `main.tex` into a PDF located in the `pdf` subdirectory.

 [cookiecutter]: https://github.com/audreyr/cookiecutter